arizonahanson/starlight-os/README.md

 # starlight-os
 NixOS based Linux operating system for software development

-Perfection is reached, not when there is no longer anything to add, but when there is no longer anything to take away.
--- Antoine de Saint-Exupery

 WARNING!!!
 The partition script in this repository could ERASE ALL OF YOUR DATA!!!

 principles: